-4 School Admission Arrangements 2024-25 - Criteria for Admission
+4 School Admission Arrangements 2025-26 - Criteria for Admission

-- Kelvin Hall School has an agreed admission number of 320 pupils for Years 7 11 in 2024-2025.
-Pupils will 4.1 not be admitted above the Published Admission Number unless exceptional circumstances apply. - 4.2 Applications for pupils having statements of special educational needs will be dealt with in accordance with the Code of Practice on Special Educational Needs.
+- 4.1 Kelvin Hall School has an agreed admission number of 320 pupils for Years 7 11 in 2025-2026.
+Pupils will not be admitted above the Published Admission Number unless exceptional circumstances apply. - 4.2 Applications for pupils having statements of special educational needs will be dealt with in accordance with the Code of Practice on Special Educational Needs.
 Where a school is named in a child's statement following consultation with the Head and Governors, the Governing Body is required to admit the pupil.
-After the allocation of statemented pupils, where the number of applications is greater than the remaining places the following criteria will be applied in the order set out below: - Looked after children.
+After the allocation of statemented pupils, where the number of applications is greater than the remaining places the following criteria will be applied in the order set out below: - 1.
+Looked after children.
 A looked after child is a child in the care of a Local Authority or provided with accommodation by that Authority (section 22 of the Children Act 1989).
 This includes children who to have been in state care outside of England but ceased to be so as a result of being adopted; - 2.
 Significant medical factors or exceptional family circumstances.
-(See note (i) below); - 3.
+(See note 1 below); - 3.
 Having a brother or sister who will be attending the school at the expected time of admission.
-(See note (ii) below); - 4.
-Children of staff, provided that the member of staff has been employed at Kelvin Hall for a

-- minimum of two years and/or has been recruited to fill a post for which there is a demonstrable skills shortage; - Geographical, with priority given to those living nearest to the school.
-(See notes (iii) and (iv) below).
+(See note 2 below); - 4.
+Children of staff, provided that the member of staff has been employed at Kelvin Hall for a minimum of two years and/or has been recruited to fill a post for which there is a demonstrable skills shortage; - 5.
+Geographical, with priority given to those living nearest to the school.
+(See note 4 below).